Giorgia Di Muro

 When the nervous tissue is injured in the course of a CNS pathology, immune system cells, especially different sub-types of CD4 T-cells, produce and release inflammatory mediators such as cytokines, chemokines and growth factors in the CSF, with particular patterns based on the sub-type of cells activated by each etiopathogenetic mechanism.

-These different CSF patterns have been evaluated in human medicine, suggesting their utility as biomarkers in early diagnosis, prognosis, and monitoring process.
+These different CSF patterns have been evaluated in human medicine by the Luminex multiplex assay (Luminex) technology, suggesting their utility as biomarkers in early diagnosis, prognosis, and monitoring process.
 Currently, in veterinary literature cytokines and chemokines CSF profile has been evaluated only in association with certain CNS disorders with promising results.

-Another extremely promising biomarker studied in human medicine is the Neurofilament light chain (NfL), one of three subunits of the Neurofilament (NFs) that compose the axonal cytoskeleton.
+Another extremely promising biomarker studied in human medicine is the Neurofilament light chain (Nf-L), one of three subunits of the Neurofilament (NFs) that compose the axonal cytoskeleton.
 NFs levels increase within the CSF and the blood after axonal damage, so they may be used as biomarker able to quantify neuronal damage in various CNS diseases even before the occurrence of severe clinical signs, to predict probable disorder progression and to monitor the effects of therapies.
+The current reference method of Nf-L quantification is

 Aims

-Based on these premises, the aim of the present PhD project is to evaluate specific CSF patterns of cytokines and chemokines and CSF and blood NfL concentration in different small and large animals’ neurological disorders.
+Based on these premises, the aim of the present PhD project is to evaluate specific CSF patterns of cytokines and chemokines and CSF and blood Nf-L concentration in in course of bovine and canine CNS disorders.
 The main and primary objective is to improve the possibilities of a prompt diagnosis, especially the capability to discriminate among different CNS diseases, with mild invasive procedures such as blood and CSF collection and analysis.
 An early identification of the ongoing pathology is essential to promote an appropriate and rational usage of drugs, and to reduce the mortality associated with these conditions.

 Specifically, the research project will consist of the sequent objectives: